SSoundSlicr

 Privacy, limits, and browser processing

 A good browser MP3 cutter should be clear about privacy and limits.
-SoundSlicr's MVP is designed around browser-based processing, no login, no billing flow, no saved cloud projects, and no intentional backend upload step for audio processing.
+SoundSlicr's current version is designed around browser-based processing, no login, no billing flow, no saved cloud projects, and no intentional backend upload step for audio processing.
 Your browser still controls file selection, memory, playback, and downloads.

-The MVP file size limit is 100MB.
+The current version file size limit is 100MB.
 Large files, damaged files, protected files, or unusual codecs can still fail in a browser environment.
 If a file does not load or process, try a shorter MP3, a cleaner export from the source app, or a smaller test section first.

 Practical examples